Deal made after Mexican man died at border gets initial OK

 The settlement considered by U.S. Magistrate Judge Louisa Porter is intended to end a nearly 7-year case that prompted widespread complaints that U.S. immigration authorities tolerated agents who use excessive force.
 Prosecutors declined to file criminal charges.

-The five children of Anastasio Hernandez will split the money if the deal receives final approval, with about a quarter going for attorney fees and costs.
+The five, U.S.-born children of Anastasio Hernandez will split the money if the deal receives final approval, with about a quarter going for attorney fees and costs.

+"My husband's life does not have a price," Maria Puga, Hernandez's longtime partner and the mother of their five children, said at a news conference after the hearing.
+"The decision I had to take was difficult.
+We had to turn the page."

+Pretrial questions were pending before an appeals court and the case had not yet been scheduled for trial.

 The 42-year-old, unarmed man died after a confrontation with authorities in May 2010 at San Diego's San Ysidro border crossing with Tijuana, Mexico.
 Authorities have said he was combative while being returned to Mexico.